Ray Bradbury and Write 1 Sub 1

 And therefore, pretty useful to the aspiring writer.

 And the Scrivener Template for your use:

-Here’s the Link to the Lester Dent Master Fiction Plot Scrivener Template on Drive.
+Here’s the Link to the Lester Dent Master Fiction Plot Scrivener Pulp Template:

 Enjoy, and let me know what you think.